 Have you heard of Wal-Mart?
 Just kidding.
 Of course you have.
 Did you know the founder, Sam Walton, is an Arkansas native?
 Arkansas is known for its beautiful parkland and is the Quartz Crystal Capital of the world.
 Arkansas became the 25th state of the United States of America and was also the birthplace of Johnny Cash.
-If you’re graduating from a high school in Arkansas, be sure to check these out!
+If you’re graduating from a high school in Arkansas, be sure to check scholarships these out!

 Amount: $1,000, $500

 Music is a unifying power used across the world.
 Arkansas recognizes this force (this is Johnny Cash’s birthplace after all) and rewards students who wish to pursue vocal or choral craftsmanship.
-To be eligible, the student must be involved in their Arkansas high school’s music program, have a 3.0 GPA, and pursue a degree in vocal or choral performance at an accredited four year program.
+To be eligible, the student must be involved in their Arkansas high school’s music program, have a 3.0 GPA, and pursue a degree in vocal or choral performance at an accredited four-year program.
 You must submit an application form, three letters of recommendation (one from your high school choral music teacher, one from another of your high school teachers and one from a community leader), an essay, and a sealed high school transcript.
 Finalists will then be invited to audition before selection.

-Deadline: July 1, annually
+Deadline: July 1, 2020

 Deadline: April 15, annually

 This essay contest is to promote the interest in wildlife and wildlife conservation by rewarding passionate students with financial aid.
 To be eligible, students must be a graduating high school senior looking to pursue a degree at an accredited institution, be a U.S. citizen, reside in Arkansas, Mississippi, or Tennessee, and not be related to a Bird Dog Foundation board member.